 Wakan Village is one of the many hidden secrets of Oman.
 Its so much of a secret that I didn’t even know it existed till recent years.
-Sometimes And people ask where my need for privacy comes from.
+And people ask where my need for privacy stems from (a cultural trait)!

 In this post I will discuss all what you need to know before visiting Wakan, from the point of planning to arrival, you will find the information you need here.

 - Wakan Village tour